Elliot Page, Oscar-nominated star of Juno and Netflix's hit The Umbrella Academy series, has come out as transgender.

 "I love that I am trans," Elliot wrote.
 "And I love that I am queer.
 And the more I hold myself close and fully embrace who I am, the more I dream, the more my heart grows and the more I thrive.
 To all the trans people who deal with harassment, self-loathing, abuse and the threat of violence every day: I see you, I love you and I will do everything I can to change this world for the better."

-Emma Portner, took to Instagram to praise him and offer her support.
+Elliot's wife, Emma Portner, took to Instagram to praise him and offer her support.

 "I am so proud of @elliotpage," she wrote.
 "Trans, queer and non-binary people are a gift to this world.
 I also ask for patience and privacy, but that you join me in the fervent support of trans life every single day.
 Elliot's existence is a gift in and of itself.
 Shine on sweet E. Love you so much."

-The Umbrella Academy were also among the first to react to Elliot's announcement and send him love.
+Netflix and The Umbrella Academy were also among the first to react to Elliot's announcement and send him love.

 "So proud of our superhero!" both accounts responded to his statement.
 "WE LOVE YOU ELLIOT!"